Peace & Global Witness Offering supports pastors’ efforts to confront North Carolina’s racist legacy

 Princeville, whose unique history has been all but wiped off the map, is the oldest U.S. town founded and settled by free African Americans after the Civil War.

-Herring’s call to be a peacemaker — including pursuing pathways of peace by working to address structural racism and mitigate the catastrophic effects of climate change in his home state of North Carolina — is made possible by gifts to the Peace & Global Witness Offering, traditionally received on World Communion Sunday, which this year falls on Oct.
+Herring’s call to be a peacemaker — including pursuing pathways of peace by working to address structural racism and mitigate the catastrophic effects of climate change in his home state of North Carolina — is made possible by gifts to the Peace & Global Witness Offering, traditionally received on World Communion Sunday, which this year fell on Oct.
 1.

 The Peace & Global Witness Offering is unique in that half of it is directed to peacemaking and global witness efforts at the national church level to address critical issues around the world.
 Twenty-five percent is retained by congregations for local peace and reconciliation work, and 25% goes to mid councils for similar ministries on the regional level.